 - Drs.
 Jane Hinton and Alfreda Johnson Webb are considered the first Black women to earn DVMs (1949).
-Both women also became the first Black members of the Women’s Veterinary Medicine Association, leading the way for diversity and minority representation in the veterinary industry.
+Both women also became the first Black members of the Women’s Veterinary Medicine Association, leading the way for diversity and minority representation in the veterinary profession.

 - Dr. Ethel Connelly was the first Native American woman to graduate with a DVM (1989).
 She continues to devote her career to caring for the pets of the Blackfoot community in Montana.

 - Dr. Kathy Wright pioneered the use of cardiac ablation in pets.
 This unique heart procedure saves the lives of pets with certain types of rapid heart rhythm.
 A board-certified Cardiologist, Dr. Wright is the only veterinarian in North America currently performing this surgery.
 She and her team at MedVet Cincinnati have saved over 130 dogs from as far away as California, Washington, Alaska, and parts of Canada.